History of the College

 Today, the College of Arts and Sciences comprises of the following areas: art and design, biology, chemistry, communication and performance studies, economics, English, geography, history, modern languages and literatures, mathematics and computer science, music, philosophy, physics, political science and public administration, psychology, Center for Economic Education and Entrepreneurship, Center for Native American studies and Center for Upper Peninsula Studies.

 Some of the departments that were once a part of Arts and Sciences include criminal justice, military science, sociology and social work.
-All of these departments are now part of the College of Professional Studies.
+All of these departments are now part of the College of Health Sciences and Professional Studies.

 At one time the dean of the College of Arts and Sciences was also the director of the NMU Press.